DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 **Example**

-The following example demonstrates how to indent summary information by four spaces.
+The following example demonstrates how to indent summary information by four spaces:

 ```js
 async reportTaskDone (endTime, passed, warnings, result) {